Model for our Life Drawing Club

 If you are interested, please fill out the form below and let me know your pursuits, what inspires and motivates you, and what you would like to investigate as a model.
 I will then invite you for a first (unpaid) acquaintance/trial session.
 We will talk about our interests, but we will also get started modelling and sketching.
 The aim of this session is to experience each other’s energy/atmosphere, to determine whether we want to continue working together and if so, to make our first appointments.

 - Or do you have an interesting body?
-Are you lean muscled (a living anatomy model)?
+Are you skinny, sinewy, or do you have well-defined muscles (like a living anatomy model)?

-- Can you do special things with your body?
-A handstand?
-Are you particularly sportive?
+- Can you do special things with your body? like walking or balancing in handstand?
+Are you particularly fit, strong or flexible?

-- Do you have specific ideas about what you would like to depict?
-What kind of photo/video, drawing or sculpture to create?
+- Do you have strong ambitions? specific ideas about what to depict? challenging ideas of what to create (and how to create it)?